TimelikeClosure/.github/docs/ISSUE_TEMPLATE/enhancement_request.md

 name: Enhancement request
 about: Suggest a user-facing functional improvement to this project.
 title: "[NEW/INCREMENTAL/CONTENT] Pick one, then insert title here"
-labels: Enhancement, needs-more-info
+labels: enhancement, needs-more-info
-assignees: (maintainer GitHub username)
+assignees: TimelikeClosure

 ---

 ### Enhancement Request
 > _To be filled out by author.
-Add the `Enhancement` and `needs-more-info` labels.
+Add the `enhancement` and `needs-more-info` labels.
 Assign issue to self on creation._

 #### **Is your enhancement request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]